Cheetah Facts For Kids

 Most of these big cats live in eastern and south-western Africa.
 A few (very few), are left living in Iran.

-Cheetahs are considered a threatened species.
-It is believed that only 7,000 to 12,500 are left in the wild.
+Cheetahs are considered a threatened species these days with only only 7,000 to 13000 left in the wild.
 That’s so sad!

 Cheetahs have become threatened due to loss of habitat (a place where they live) and decreasing food sources.